On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes: Experiments

 \subsection{Machine Translation}

-To evaluate GKD beyond summarization, we consider WMT14 en-de~\citep{bojar2014findings}, a machine translation task that requires rewriting text in English into German, preserving the content, semantics and style of the input.
-We report performance on the original test split using the BLEU score, which measures the similarity of machine-translated text to a set of high quality reference translations.
-We use fine-tuned T5-Base and T5-small models as students while T5-XL as the teacher with a softmax-temperature of $0.1$.
+To evaluate GKD beyond summarization, we consider the task on translating English to German using WMT14 en-de~\citep{bojar2014findings}.
+We report performance on the validation split using the BLEU score, which measures the similarity of machine-translated text to high quality reference translations.
+We use supervised fine-tuned T5-XL as the teacher with a softmax-temperature of $1.0$ (BLEU score of 28).
+See Appendix~\ref{app:wmt} for additional experimental details.

 \textbf{Results}.
-As shown in Figure~\ref{fig:wmt_ablation}, we observe that mode-seeking KL-based divergences typically outperform their mean-seeking counterparts.
-Furthermore, using on-policy and mixed data distributions consistently outperforms GKD variants only using a fixed supervised dataset, showing the importance of generating on-policy output sequences from the student.
-These findings are consistent with what we observed on XSum.
-However, reverse KL seem to perform better than JSD~$(0.9)$, while for XSum their ranking seems to be reversed.
+Figure~\ref{fig:intro_figure} and \ref{fig:wmt_comparison} show that on-policy GKD outperforms commonly-used KD approaches.
+Furthermore, we ablate GKD variants using T5-small and T5-base as students in Figure~\ref{fig:wmt_ablation}.
+We observe that generalized JSD divergences perform better than forward or reverse KL but their performance gap reduces when using a larger student.
+Moreover, using purely on-policy and mixed data distributions consistently outperform GKD variants only using a fixed supervised dataset, showing the importance of generating on-policy output sequences from the student.
+The efficacy of on-policy data on WMT aligns with our findings on XSum.